Available via API | Available via SDK | Needs configuration on Veriff’s side | Needs a separate integration | Needs a solution-specific webhook |

 | Lists of individuals, legal entities, issued by relevant law enforcement or regulatory bodies. |

-The matchStatus field is the primary outcome indicator of the AML/PEP screening itself.
-It directly answers the compliance question "Is this person flagged on any watchlist?"
+The reviewStatus field is the primary outcome indicator of the AML/PEP screening.
+It directly answers the compliance question "Is this person flagged on any watchlist, and has that flag been resolved?"

 This is independent from the session decision (approved/declined), which is driven by IDV checks.

-The confidence in the matchStatus is higher when combined with IDV, because the screening data was extracted from a verified document.
+The confidence in the screening result is higher when combined with IDV, because the screening data was extracted from a verified document.
 In standalone mode, the accuracy of the screening depends on the quality of the data you input.

-If you require more data, you can use the relevant sessionId and query the GET sessions/{sessionId}/person[↗] endpoint to find more detailed info about the match.
+If you require more data, you can use the relevant sessionId and query the GET /sessions/{sessionId}/person endpoint to find more detailed info about the match.
 Look for data in the person.pepSanctionMatches array.
+Its structure is different from the hits array documented above, see the GET /sessions/{sessionId}/person reference for the field list.

 Possible session outcomes